 It was only recently that the Antarctic Minke Whale was recognised as a separate species, based on morphological differences.

 Minke Whales are still hunted for the meat in certain parts of the World, and where there has bene the opposition of groups like Greenpeace.
 In regard to so called scientific whaling, we know a lot about the morphology of dead minkes, but surprisingly little about the life history in the wild.

-Highlights where the Minke Whale can be seen
+Spots where the Minke Whale can be observed

 A gateway to the ultimate adventure that only a few will be lucky enough to experience.

 Located at the northerly tip of the Antarctic Peninsula, the Sound is a remarkable onslaught for the senses as you come face-to-face with monstrous slabs of ice, now floating free as enormous tabular icebergs.
 These have broke away from ice shelves in the Weddell Sea and drifted into the Sound.

 Treacherous to early explorers, the first vessel to successfully navigate the Sound was The Antarctic, the vessel of the Swedish Nordenskjold expedition of 1903.
 Unfortunately, she was trapped in the Weddell Sea by ice the following year and crushed - one of several vessels to have that fate over the decade.

 Fortunately, modern polar cruising vessels have no such worries with their strengthened hulls and modern navigation technology.
 As you enter the monochromatic beauty of white ice and grey sea you will know that that you are soon going to experience some of the remarkable sights and encounter the wonderful wildlife that makes its home in these islands of snow, ice, and rock.

 The ice cliff here is so impressive it features in the opening credits of The Frozen Planet.
 It is where the massive ice cap of Austfonna, covering 58% of Nordaustlandet, meets the sea, and the third largest ice cap in the World.